Bromeliads (air plants) are a favorite of mine for color inside and out. Indoors we often see the “Silver Vase Plant” Aechmea Fasciata.

 What Are The Most Popular Varieties of Neoregelia?

-The most popular indoor variety of this bromeliad is Neoregelia carolinae or a variety which looks similar.
+The most popular indoor variety of this bromeliad is Neoregelia carolinae or a variety that looks similar.

 This variety has a generous rosette made up of bright green leaves with a red or purple funnel.
 When blossoms appear, they are an attractive shade of violet.

-A variation on this plant is dubbed “Tricolor”.
-This plant has bands of creamy yellow/white running along the centers of the leaves.
+A variation on this plant is dubbed “Tricolor.”
+This plant has bands of creamy yellow/white running along with the centers of the leaves.
 When the plant is about to flower, the bands become brilliant red.

-Other popular varieties include the compact Neoregelia “Fireball” with it’s fiery red leaves.
+Other popular varieties include the compact Neoregelia Fireball with its fiery red leaves when growing in bright light.

-When bloom time approaches, the center of the plant turns pink.
-When blossoms appear, they are a lovely shade of lilac.
+When fireball bromeliads’ bloom time approaches, the center of the plant turns pink, and when blossoms appear, they are a lovely shade of lilac.

-Meyendorfii is another popular variety which features very wide leaves in an interesting shade of olive green.
+Meyendorfii is another popular variety that features very wide leaves in an interesting shade of olive green.
 The center of the plant turns brown at bloom time.

 What Is The Best Way To Care For Neoregelia Plants?

 Every variety of Neoregelia makes a good houseplant.
-As mentioned, they make a nice addition to a cactus or succulent collection and will enjoy the same sort of environment.
+As mentioned, they make a nice addition to a cactus or succulent collection and will enjoy the same sort of environment – lots of strong light.

-You can also keep larger bromeliads as individual specimen plants or grown in a setting that replicates their natural environment.
+You can also keep larger bromeliads as individual specimen plants or grow in a setting that replicates their natural environment.

-These plants are fairly compact and usually grow to be about sixteen inches high and one or two feet wide.
+These plants are fairly compact and usually grow to be about 16″ inches high and 1′ or 2′ feet wide.
 The leaves grow in an attractive rosette pattern which forms a central funnel.

-What Kind Of Lighting And Temperature Does Neoregelia Plants Need?
+What Kind Of Lighting And Temperature Do Neoregelia Plants Need?

 Just like cactus and succulents, Neoregelia loves the sun.
 Bright, ample sunlight produces deep, attractive leaf colors.